IBM/ibm-cloud-reference-architectures/170-ibm-fs-openshift-gitops/terraform/docs/ocp-login.md

 # OCP Login

 Terraform module to log into a cluster and write the credentials into the kube config file.
+The file path is output by the module.

 ## Software dependencies